-Block sizes shall meet the requirements outlined in the Place Type Summary Tables.
-A network of streets as described in Sec. xxx, Street Types, are required to meet the maximum block size requirements.
-Deviations may be provided for blocks within the Place Type boundary that are adjacent to parcels outside the Place Type boundary or where connections cannot be made because of physical obstacles, such as wetlands and water bodies, railroad and existing highway rights of-way.
-See Sec. xxx subsection h.
+Block sizes shall meet the requirements outlined in Table (1) I-Drive Summary Table.
+A network of streets, limited to Local Streets, Avenues, and Boulevards described in Sec.
+38-862, Street Types, are required to meet the maximum block size requirements.
+Deviations may be provided for blocks within the district boundary that are adjacent to parcels outside the district boundary or where connections cannot be made because of physical obstacles, such as wetlands and water bodies, railroad and existing highway rights of-way.
+See Sec.
+38-868 subsection h.